The lifestyle magazine for modern outdoorsmen

 Wildfires Wreck Wyoming

 “The Mule Deer Foundation (MDF) is stepping forward to help heal this wounded landscape,” said MDF.
 “We are committed to raising $60,000 by October 31, 2024, to restore the habitat that wildlife and ranchers alike depend on.
-Our efforts will focus on rebuilding essential fencing, providing seed for burned areas, and combating invasive species that threaten to take hold in this fragile environment.”

 NWTF Donates Nearly $300,000 In Alabama

-In another effort for wildlife management, the NWTF recently donated $300,000 for wildlife management in the Yellowhammer State.
+In another good news story for wildlife management, the NWTF recently donated $300,000 for wildlife management in the Yellowhammer State, according to The Outdoor Wire.
 It allocated $297,000 in Hunting Heritage Super Funds and Tag Funds for wild turkey projects in Alabama.
-That money will go to the Wildlife and Freshwater Fisheries Division (WFF) of the Alabama Department of Conservation and Natural Resources (ADCNR).

 “We are proud to partner with NWTF on the conservation of wild turkey in Alabama and thank the State Chapter for this generous donation,” said Chris Blankenship, ADCNR Commissioner.
 “Working together we can ensure this important natural resource is available to future generations of Alabamians.”

-“The Alabama State Chapter continues to be a model across the nation as it relates to ongoing partnerships with our state agencies,” said Scott Brandon, Alabama NWTF Chapter President.
 “Wild turkey and other species are directly affected by many of the decisions we make each year.
 On-the-ground projects coupled with numerous equipment purchases have led to dramatic positive changes for wild turkey habitat.
 I look forward to growing and strengthening the relationships with our partner agencies and creating more opportunities to enhance or create new habitats within the state.”